2nthony/macmineable/README.md

 ## Highlights

-> Tested on Macbook Pro 2015 with Intel chip.

 - [x] Written in Go and Svelte
 - [x] XMRig under the hood
 - [x] Fast and light